If you're human, you're biased. Now what?

 bias challenges us to confront our hidden biases and understand what we risk when we follow our gut.
 Through exposing her own biases, award-winning documentary filmmaker Robin Hauser (CODE: Debugging the Gender Gap, Running for Jim) highlights the nature of implicit bias, the grip it holds on our social and professional lives, and what it will take to induce change.

 There is a test that measures unconscious biases: the Harvard-based Implicit Association Test, or IAT.
-After Robin takes the IAT, she is shocked by her results and embarks on an investigation into the nature of human bias.
-She tracks down the test’s co- creators, Mahzarin Banaji and Anthony Greenwald, to dig into the science behind bias before traveling across the country and around the world to explore cutting-edge research into bias and its effects on our social and professional lives.
+In bias, Robin takes the IAT and is shocked by her results.
+She embarks on an investigation into the nature of human bias, tracking down the test’s co- creators, Mahzarin Banaji and Anthony Greenwald, to dig into the science behind bias before traveling across the country and around the world to explore cutting-edge research into bias and its effects on our social and professional lives.

 We are proud to feature a wide range of interviews: